lightingbeetle/generator-lb/readme.md

 1. `gulp serve` for development with livereload
 2. `gulp build` for building from source to `dist` folder
 3. `gulp serve:dist` for build preview
-4. `gulp deploy` for deploing on dev server via sftp (config is in .env file)
+4. `gulp deploy` for deploying on dev server via sftp (config is in .env file)
-5. `gulp deploy:prod` for deploing on prod server via sftp (config is in .env file)
+5. `gulp deploy:prod` for deploying on prod server via sftp (config is in .env file)

 ## Folder structure